mandlerm/BookTracker/NOTES.md

 [ ] conditional routing??  if I came from categories/show, return to category show

 [ ] if new book fails, why aren't error messages showing?
+  1. not title.  title error shows
+  2. enter title.  book saves.  title error still shows.
+  3. category is not being required?
+  4. does category validation to in Book model or category model?

+BooksController  line 38.
+Render did not work.  redirect did.
 [ ] if update is not valid, why aren't error messages showing?